-Pico de gallo
+Pico de Gallo

-Add the rehydrated chilies to a blender along with oil, garlic and a bit of the soaking liquid.
+Add the rehydrated chilies to a blender with oil, garlic and a bit of the soaking liquid.
 You can also add fresh lime juice and cilantro to brighten up the flavor.

 This is another tomato-based salsa, but in this recipe from Savory Salty Sweet the tomatoes are cooked and then blended with onions, garlic, cilantro, jalapeño and lime.